cmcghee92/HandsOn-Microsoft-EndPoint-Configuration-Manager/LABS/LAB 3/Lab B Configuring user and device collections/EX 2 - Creating a user collection.md

 20. With the User Collections node selected, in the results pane, double-click the IT Staff collection.

 21. Verify that only the 27 IT Staff are in the collection.

+Results: After this exercise, you should have created a user collection.